Net-proton number fluctuations in the presence of the QCD critical point

-The objective of this work is to re-examine the model assumptions introduced in Ref.~\cite{Bluhm:2016byc} to improve the above discrepancies between the model predictions and STAR data on the variance of net-proton number fluctuations obtained in heavy-ion collisions.
-The general study is based on the universality for the critical scaling behavior of the net-quark (net-baryon) number susceptibility~\cite{Hatta:2002sj}.
+The objective of this work is to re-examine the model assumptions introduced in Ref.~\cite{Bluhm:2016byc} to improve the discrepancies between the model predictions and STAR data on the variance of net-proton number fluctuations obtained in heavy-ion collisions.
+The general {idea} is based on the universality for the critical scaling behavior of the net-quark (net-baryon) number susceptibility~\cite{Hatta:2002sj} {in the vicinity of CP that is influenced by the tricritical point}.
 We will show that the consistent implementation of critical scaling leads to a much weaker singularity than that seen for the net-proton number variance in Ref.~\cite{Bluhm:2016byc}.
-In fact, under the mean field approximation of the chiral effective models, the singular part of the net-quark number susceptibility is proportional to the chiral susceptibility multiplied by the order parameter squared~\cite{Sasaki:2006ws,Sasaki:2007qh}.
-In line with these findings, we propose the modification of the model introduced in Ref.~\cite{Bluhm:2016byc} to further consistently identify the influence of criticality due to the existence of the CP on the net-proton number fluctuations.
+In the mean field approximation of the chiral effective models, the singular part of the net-quark number susceptibility is proportional to the chiral susceptibility multiplied by the order parameter squared~\cite{Sasaki:2006ws,Sasaki:2007qh}. {This is correct both for O(4) and the tricritical point.} In line with these findings, we propose the modification of the model introduced in Ref.~\cite{Bluhm:2016byc} to further consistently identify the influence of criticality due to the existence of the CP on the net-proton number fluctuations {in such a way that the impact of the O(4) criticality is taken into account}.
 We will quantify different cumulant ratios of these fluctuations along the chemical freeze-out line obtained in heavy-ion collisions.
 We will also identify systematics of the net-proton number cumulant ratios for different locations of the CP in the $(T,\mu_B)$-plane, relative to the freeze-out line.

-The theoretical tools used in our study are introduced in Section~\ref{Sec:Theory}.
-In Section~\ref{Sec:Results}, we present results on the properties of the net-proton number fluctuations in the presence of the CP and for different assumptions on its location or the coupling strength between particles and the critical mode.
+The theoretical tools used in our study are introduced in Section~\ref{Sec:Theory}. {In particular in Section~\ref{Sec:TheoryRefinement} we outline our procedure for capturing the overlap between the O(4) and Z(2) criticalities phenomenologically.} In Section~\ref{Sec:Results}, we present results on the properties of the net-proton number fluctuations in the presence of the CP and for different assumptions on its location or the coupling strength between particles and the critical mode.
 We conclude our findings in Section~\ref{Sec:Conclusions}.